ElementsProject/lightning/doc/lightning-connect.7.md

 If *host* is not specified, the connection will be attempted to an IP belonging to *id* obtained through gossip with other already connected peers.
+This can fail if your C-lightning node is a fresh install that has not connected to any peers yet (your node has no gossip yet), or if the target *id* is a fresh install that has no channels yet (nobody will gossip about a node until it has one published channel).

 If *host* begins with a */* it is interpreted as a local path, and the connection will be made to that local socket (see **bind-addr** in